leebyron/react-loops/README.md

 React Loops provides a `key` prop automatically on each child by default (by using the `{ key }` looping parameter).
-This is a great default if your collection will not later reorder.
+This is a great default if your collection will not later reorder and an ergonomic improvement over your trained muscle memory of adding `key={i}` to every `list.map()` return value.

-Reorderable collections should directly provide the `key` prop on the element returned from the loop callback for correct behavior.
+However, reorderable collections should still directly provide the `key` prop on the element returned from the loop callback.
 Read more about [Lists and Keys](https://reactjs.org/docs/lists-and-keys.html) in the React documentation.

 ```js
 import { For } from 'react-loops'